 Florence Nightingale was one person that believed that silence is especially important for her patients.
 That is why most hospitals have certain visiting hours so that patients get enough rest as part of their recovery process.
 Noise can add to anxiety and stress and is especially unhealthy if you experience this daily.
 It is a definitive handbrake for productivity and creativity.
 We all have our moments when we want to listen to music as loud as possible while we work or go to the gym or just to unwind.

 Meditation benefits cannot be overemphasized, and this is an entirely new topic.
 It improves stress levels, health, and mental wellbeing.
 Meditation is best practiced when your surroundings are peaceful and quiet so that your thoughts can be directed to relaxation and so improve your immune system and overall health.

 Controlled silence is indeed a strength and a skill.
 In conclusion, this is a well-known quote from the Dalai Lama – “Don’t ever mistake my silence for ignorance, my calmness for acceptance, or my kindness for weakness.
 Compassion and tolerance are not a sign of weakness, but a sign of strength”.

-Monja du Plooy is an experienced content writer and an administrative expert, as well as a business procedure professional.
-She is the founder and MD of AdminPro Outsource (Pty) Ltd, a company dedicated to the outsourcing of project planning and implementation, administrative assistance, social media marketing, content writing, and editing.
+Monja du Plooy is an experienced content writer and administrative expert, as well as a business procedure professional.
+She is the founder and MD of AdminPro Outsource (Pty) Ltd, a company dedicated to the outsourcing of project planning and implementation, administrative assistance, social media marketing, content writing and editing.